 The best broadband package for you will depend on what features you’re looking for.
 If you want a reliable connection, with unlimited usage, an ADSL plan is a good place to start.

-Satellite broadband is great for people in remote areas as it can provide a connection to any home.
-However, you’ll find there are strict download limits, so if you’re a heavy user, or you have a busy household, this probably won’t suit.
+Satellite broadband is ideal for people in remote areas because it can provide a connection to any home.
+However, there can be download limits, so if you’re a heavy user, or you have a busy household, this may not be the best solution.

-If you’re having issues with your broadband and you haven’t switched recently, it’s well worth thinking about.
-As well as the potential to improve the speed of your broadband, you may also benefit from a new customer incentive and save money too.
+If you live in a rural area and are having issues with slow internet, consider switching your broadband provider.
+As well as the potential to improve the speed of your broadband, you may also benefit from an introductory discount and save money too.

 If you’ve recently switched, or you can’t get a faster plan where you live, try our tips on improving slow broadband, which could make a big difference.